cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

     gamesStore.Set(byte[](storedGame.Index), gameBytes)
 }
 ```

-Now if you wanted to delete a stored game, you would call `gamesStore.Delete(byte[](storedGame.Index))`.
+If you want to delete a stored game, you would call `gamesStore.Delete(byte[](storedGame.Index))`.

 Interestingly, the `KVStore` allows you to obtain an iterator on a given prefix.
-In effect, because all stored games share the same prefix, this means you can list all stored games, which you would do like so:
+In effect, because all stored games share the same prefix, you can list all stored games, which you would do with:

 ```go
 func (k Keeper) GetAllStoredGame(ctx sdk.Context) (list []types.StoredGame) {